EfthymiaKakoulidou/cakes-by-kg/README.md

 The live link can be found [here](https://efthymiakakoulidou.github.io/cakes-by-kg)

-### Local Deployment

-This project was cloned or forked in order to make a local copy on my system and on Github.

 ### Local VS Deployment

 There are no big differences between my local and the deployed version of the project.